Nurse charged with assaulting incapacitated woman was once Christian rapper

 The Arizona nurse accused of sexually assaulting an incapacitated female patient at a Phoenix long-term care center was once part of a Christian rap duo with his sister.

-Nathan Sutherland, who was arrested Wednesday and charged with sexual assault and vulnerable adult abuse, performed under the name SLS or Sleeplessouljaz with his sister, his former pastor told NBC News.
+Nathan Sutherland, who was arrested Wednesday and charged with sexual assault and vulnerable adult abuse, performed under the name SLS or Sleeplessouljaz, his former pastor told NBC News.

 “That was back in the early days, him and his sister had a rap act,” said Pastor Marie Mosley of the Faith Center West Family Church in Mesa, Arizona.
 “I haven’t seen him since 2003.
 He’s been in a lot of churches since then.”

-Sutherland, 36, appeared in court for the first time Wednesday where his bail was set at $500,000 cash and he was ordered to wear an electronic monitoring device.
+Sutherland, 36, appeared in court for the first time Wednesday.
+He was released on $500,000 cash bail, the AP reported, with the order that he wear an electronic monitoring device.
 His next court date is Jan.
 30.

 His lawyer, David Gregan, said Sutherland has lived in Arizona since 1993 and has no prior criminal record.